buckaroo62/sarnst.ca/src/two_d.md

 This is a film that I worked on for the great Director, Jay Falconer, back in the nineties.
 I have just added my scenes, but I encourage you to check out the whole film on youtube.

-I have animated on various commercials and films.
+I have animated on various commercials and films, far too many to mention here (or even remember).
+I most recently did some animation for Geronimo Stilton, and "Les Daltons".